shootforthrill/shootforthrill/README.md

   ๋࣭ ⭑ if you are a double of my irls, please iwc. (gambit - xmen, alucard - cv.) ⛓⊹ ࣪ ˖

 *<p align="center">
-—i am not a system, nor claiming to be.*
+—i am not a system, nor claiming to be ; this is DA.*

 ***<p align="center">
 that being said, canonmates please interact!***